Michael Crabtree: 2015 season

-Crabtree began the 2015 season making 5 receptions for 46 yards in the season opener against the Cincinnati Bengals.
-In his second game as a Raider, Crabtree caught nine receptions for 111 yards and a touchdown.
-In a Week 9 matchup against the Pittsburgh Steelers, Crabtree caught seven receptions for 108 yards and two touchdowns.
-On December 9, 2015, Crabtree agreed to a 4-year, $35 million extension.
-Crabtree finished the 2015 season with 85 receptions for 922 receiving yards and nine receiving touchdowns.
+Crabtree began the 2015 season recording 5 receptions for 46 yards in the season opener against the Cincinnati Bengals.
+In the next game against the Baltimore Ravens, Crabtree caught nine passes for 111 yards and a touchdown.
+During Week 9 against the Pittsburgh Steelers, Crabtree had seven receptions for 108 yards and two touchdowns.

+On December 9, 2015, Crabtree and the Raiders agreed to a four-year, $35 million extension.
+Crabtree finished the 2015 season with 85 receptions for 922 yards and nine touchdowns.

 2016 season

 In the 2016 season, Crabtree had his second career 1,000-yard season and his first since 2012.
-In the season opener against the New Orleans Saints, he scored the Raiders' go-ahead two-point conversion on a pass from Derek Carr late in the fourth quarter of the 35–34 victory.
-In Week 4, against the Baltimore Ravens, Crabtree had seven receptions for 88 yards and a career-high three receiving touchdowns in the 28–27 victory.
+In the season opener against the New Orleans Saints, Crabtree scored the Raiders' go-ahead two-point conversion on a pass from Derek Carr late in the fourth quarter of the narrow 35–34 victory.
+During Week 4 against the Baltimore Ravens, Crabtree had seven receptions for 88 yards and a career-high three touchdowns in the narrow 28–27 road victory.
 Crabtree finished the 2016 season with a career-high 89 receptions for 1,003 yards and eight touchdowns.
 He had three games on the season with over 100 receiving yards.